 This year, the main theme of the events hosted by Frontiers of Thought was: the world in disagreement, democracy and culture wars.
 Greene's approach to dealing with the issue lies in morality, as he is an expert in the subject and that motivated his latest book, Moral tribes: emotion, reason, and the gap between us and them.

 For the Harvard professor, the definition of morality can be understood as the search for the solution of the tragedy between commons – that is, between us, human beings.
 “It is a kind of tool that lives in our head and allows avoiding tragedy when thinking about the well-being of everyone as a whole,” he claims.
 “People should not think about what is good just for themselves; instead, they should think about what is good for us as a collective group.”

 It is still hard for humans to understand how moral decisions work.
-Greene tries to explain with a metaphor: our brain operates like a camera.
+Greene tries to explain this concept with a metaphor: our brain operates like a camera.
 Automatic mode is equivalent to moral decisions based on emotions, so they are faster and do not require instant reflection.
 The manual mode would be equivalent to reasoning, a way of thinking and acting deliberately.
 He believes this dualism enables us to balance our decisions between efficiency and flexibility.

 Experiments show how culture influences morality

 In his presentation, Greene showed a series of experiments’ results related to moral decisions.
 In one of them, called “commonsense game,” people were paid ten dollars and had the option to make two decisions: save the money for themselves or donate it, which would then be multiplied and divided among all volunteers.
 After replicating this test across cultures, Greene demonstrated that selfish or generous actions are strictly related to the degree of trust in other people involved in the decision.
 When people trust their group, the cash-donating rate is far higher.